jukebox42/Octoprint-PrusaMMU/README.md

 Done.
 ```

-- Version expects a string (optional, defaults to BETA)
+- Version expects a string (optional, defaults to YYYY.M.Dalpha)
 - Debug turns on and off debug logs in the plugin expects a y/n (optional, defaults to y)

 ### Versioning